About the Project:

-This 80’s modern house has such a unique and cottagey feel backyard before we created the new update.
+This 80’s modern house had such a unique and cottage feel before we renovated the space.
 When the designer arrived for consult, it was evident that the original design was quite well laid out.
 However, it was time for an update and some modification.
-The old stone was very cracked, and the mortar joints were coming out.
-The existing stone retaining wall holding up the pool deck was tipping over.
-We started by doing an on-site measurement and a 3D drawing to show the client what the backyard would look like with the new materials and got to work!
+The old stone was cracked, the mortar joints were breaking apart and the existing stone retaining wall holding up the pool deck was failing.
+We started by doing an on-site measurement and a 3-D drawing to show the client what the backyard would look like with the new materials and got to work!

 Site Challenges and Solutions: